LSEG-API-Samples/Example.EikonAPI.MessengerChatBot.Python.SymbologyChatBot/Development_Detail.md

 ## <a id="chatbot-workflow"></a>Messenger Bot API Application Workflow

-The Messenger Bot API application workflow combines the usage or RDP APIs with the HTTP REST API with the Bot REST and WebSocket APIs.
+The Messenger Bot API application workflow combines the usage of RDP APIs HTTP REST API with the Bot REST and WebSocket APIs.
 The application gets access credential from the RDP Auth Service, than joins the chat room and connects to the Messenger Bot API WebSocket server.
 The application receives messages in the chat room via the WebSocket connection, then sends message back the chat room with the HTTP REST API.
 The application needs to keep renew access credential on both Authentication service and the WebSocket connection before that token is expired.
 Please see a full detail below:

-1. Connect to Refinitiv Data Platform API (RDP API) and obtain access token, refresh token and session expiration interval for your application ID/username.
+1. Authenticate with Refinitiv Data Platform API (RDP API) and obtain access token, refresh token and session expiration interval for your bot.
 2. Get the list of chat rooms from Messenger Bot API via HTTP REST.
 2. Join the selected chat room via HTTP REST API call.
 4. Connect to Messenger Bot API WebSocket server.